 After visiting a dermatologist for a biopsy, Calvina was told she must have had an issue with her nerves.
 Other doctors attributed the marks to allergies.
 But no medications stopped the strange marks from spreading or itching.

 Doctors never checked her immune system, which would later prove to be a big mistake.

 Calvina’s life was made a living hell.
 She would go into “itch attacks” that made her bleed.
-The thick, hard and round marks appeared on her stomach, back, legs, feet — but spared her face.
-All aspects of her life was affected, from her career to social life.
+The thick, hard, and round marks appeared on her stomach, back, legs, feet — but spared her face.
+All aspects of her life were affected, from her career to her social life.

 After seven years of living with the undiagnosed skin condition, Calvina bravely shared her story on The Doctors.
 The physicians on stage had never seen anything like it.

-After Dr. Batra ran a series of tests (not seen in the video below), she was finally able to diagnose Calvina’s strange skin condition: urticarial vasculitis and hypothyroidism.
+After Dr. Batra ran a series of tests (not shown in the video below), she was finally able to diagnose Calvina’s strange skin condition: urticarial vasculitis and hypothyroidism.

-Calvina’s story proves why people who suffer with strange and/or confusing illnesses should always, always have their immune system checked for any abnormal blood levels.
+Calvina’s story proves why people who suffer with strange or confusing illnesses should always, always have their immune system checked for any abnormal blood levels.

 Please SHARE Calvina’s story with your friends on Facebook.

 Due to restrictions, this video cannot